 Thank you for asking such an interesting question.
-It must be challenging for you to continue to feel the threat of being sent to a psychiatric hospital against your wishes and being forced to stay there to undergo inpatient treatment.
+It must be challenging for you to continue to feel the threat of being sent to a psychiatric hospital like the IMH against your wishes and being forced to stay there to undergo inpatient treatment.

 The reality is that the condition obsessive compulsive disorder can be readily treated, and most patients are treated in the outpatient setting.
 Most patients respond very well to SSRIs (a group of medications) and a form of psychotherapy called exposure with response prevention.
 With the right medications and psychological treatment, you can get well, have a normal life, and pursue your life goals again.

 Most patients with OCD are not aggressive or suicidal, and hence they may not be forced to stay in a psychiatric hospital against their wishes.
 Most of them have insight into their problems and will readily comply with the instructions given by the therapist.